 What are AML or requirements?

-1. Dual criminality for specified offences & greater co-operation
+1. Dual criminality for specified offenses & greater co-operation

-European members states competent authorities will highlight six offences in an organised crime group and racketeering, terrorism, human trafficking and migrant smuggling, sexual exploitation, illicit trafficking in narcotics and psychotropic substances, and corruption.
-This will include cyber crime related sources.
+European member states’ competent authorities will highlight six offenses in an organized crime group and racketeering, terrorism, human trafficking and migrant smuggling, sexual exploitation, illicit trafficking in narcotics and psychotropic substances, and corruption.
+This will include cybercrime-related sources.

-The new 6AMLD lists 22 specific predicate offences, which are particular criminal activities that serve to enable more serious crimes.
-With the introduction of 6AMLD, there is now a single definition of predicate offences across all EU member states.
+The new 6AMLD lists 22 specific predicate offenses, which are particular criminal activities that serve to enable more serious crimes.
+With the introduction of 6AMLD, there is now a single definition of predicate offenses across all EU member states.
 To combat money laundering firms will have to collect corporate information digitally.
 Asking for financial proceeds and potential money laundering activity information is always a challenge for banks and asset managers.
 Regulated bodies of course are trying their best to prevent criminal prosecution but it’s difficult to get the real info.
-Perhaps a gamified and financial incentives could convince potential corporate offenders to play the game !
+Perhaps gamified and financial incentives could convince potential corporate offenders to play the game!

 European Union money laundering offences and criminal penalties